rgambord/c99-doc/doc/sections/7/23/3/5/index.rst

 .. _9899_7.23.3.5p8:

+.. container:: snum

+   :ref:`8 <9899_7.23.3.5p8>`

-:ref:`8 <9899_7.23.3.5p8>` If the total number of resulting characters including the terminating null character is not more than maxsize, the strftime function returns the number of characters placed into the array pointed to by s not including the terminating null character.
+If the total number of resulting characters including the terminating null character is not more than maxsize, the strftime function returns the number of characters placed into the array pointed to by s not including the terminating null character.
 Otherwise, zero is returned and the contents of the array are indeterminate.